psanse/Bfilt/src_dimacs2mzn/readme.md

 The instructions are as follows:

-1. Compile the file dimacs_to_minizinc_0.2.cpp in the src folder (tested in Linux or Windows).
+1. Compile the file dimacs_to_minizinc_0.2.cpp in the src folder (tested in Linux 16.04.7 and Windows 10- c++11 flag).
 Name the binary preferably 'dim_to_mnz' (see later).
 2. Execute the command line:

 >dim\_to\_mnz \<filename in DIMACS format, extension *.clq>